MONEY & MEDALS

 Is the database accessible to the public?
 There is a version of the database that is accessible to the public but by appointment only.

 Is the database publicly accessible online?
-No.
+No, but elements of it can be found on Culture Grid.

 Is numismatic material incorporated into more general displays?
 Yes.